csirtgadgets/csirtg-smrt-v1/README.md

 # Getting Started
-Parse data using simple YAML and throw that data just about anywhere.
+Parse data using simple YAML and throw it just about anywhere.

 ```
 $ [sudo] pip install csirtg-smrt